-Kimonos are pretty much a summer wardrobe essential – whether you’re wearing them on the beach, over jeans, or with a simple tee, they liven up any outfit.
+Make a lightweight summer staple to update any outfit – whether you’re wearing this on the beach, over jeans, or with a simple tee, it will liven up any outfit.
 And you can make them from easy-to-source scarves in mere minutes with this simple tutorial from Lana Red.

 You will need: